Overview of forecasting methods in AutoML

 2013-12-31 JUICE1 3.75 0 347

-In this example, there's a SKU, a retail price, and a flag indicating whether an item was advertised in addition to the timestamp and target quantity.
-There are evidently two series in this dataset - one for the JUICE1 SKU and one for the BREAD3 SKU; the SKU column is a time series ID column since grouping by it gives two groups containing a single series each.
-Before sweeping over models, AutoML does basic validation of the input configuration and data and adds engineered features.
+The second example includes a SKU, a retail price, and a flag to indicate whether an item was advertised in addition to the timestamp and target quantity.
+The second dataset reveals two series: one for the JUICE1 SKU and one for the BREAD3 SKU.
+The SKU column is a time series ID column because grouping by these column values produces two groups that each contain a single series.
+Before the model sweep, AutoML does basic validation of the input configuration and data and adds engineered features.

 Data length requirements

 To train a forecasting model, you must have a sufficient amount of historical data.
 This threshold quantity varies with the training configuration.
-If you've provided validation data, the minimum number of training observations required per time series is given by,
+If you provide validation data, the minimum number of training observations required per time series is expressed as follows:

 Missing data handling

-AutoML's time series models require regularly spaced observations in time.
-Regularly spaced, here, includes cases like monthly or yearly observations where the number of days between observations may vary.
-Prior to modeling, AutoML must ensure there are no missing series values and that the observations are regular.
-Hence, there are two missing data cases:
+The time series models in AutoML require regularly spaced observations in time, which includes cases like monthly or yearly observations where the number of days between observations can vary.
+Before the modeling process initiates, AutoML must ensure there are no missing series values and that the observations are regular.
+As a result, there are two missing data cases:

-In the first case, AutoML imputes missing values using common, configurable techniques.
+In the first case, AutoML imputes missing values by using common configurable techniques.
+The following table shows an example of an expected row that's missing:

 timestamp quantity